LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 - **Summary** of the issue
 - **Steps to reproduce**
-  - Steps to reproduce (be specific)
+  - Steps to reproduce (Be specific)
   - Provide sample code, if possible
 - **Expected behavior**
 - **Actual behavior**